mapbender/mapbender-documentation/en/functions/export/printclient.rst

     mapbender:print:queue:rerun
     mapbender:print:runJob

-Note: To run the commands, open a terminal and head to the Mapbender application directory.
+.. note:: To run the commands, open a terminal and head to the Mapbender application directory.
 Then, execute a command like this: 'app/console mapbender:print:queue:clean'.
 Detailed information on the commands:  `app/console commands <../../customization/commands.html>`_.

 *Queued print: Usage*